Im-Rises/Chip8topia/README.md

 - [ ] Add a way to change the input keys
 - [ ] Add a background when no rom is loaded
 - [ ] Maybe change the bloody file dialog
+- [ ] Use cpack to create a release

 ## Controls